 Go beyond the traditional superheroes and princess parties.
 For some gorgeous ideas for parties inspired by nature, check out Naturally Fun Parties for Kids.
 And of course, there’s the no-theme birthday party.
 Let the kids use their imaginations to celebrate the special day.

-Still need inspiration?
-Here’s a look at some party themes that are nature-inspired or you could easily tweak to make greener…
+Here’s a look at some party themes that are nature-inspired or you could easily tweak to make greener by not including plastic or making a healthier menu.

 An Aloha themed party from LayBabyLay